openoakland/opendisclosure/README.md

 The raw data needs to be cleaned.
 A few common problems are:
 - Misspellings
 - Mischaracterized/vague occupation

-## Running Locally

-To start, you'll need ruby installed.
-Then install bundler with:

-    gem install bundler

-Now you can install the other dependencies with:

-    bundle install

-The production version of the app uses a postgres database but you can use a local database by setting the DATABASE_URL.
-Something like this should work:

-    export DATABASE_URL="sqlite3://./backend/db.sqlite3"

-Now you should be all set.
-Run the app like this:

-    bundle exec ruby app.rb

 ## Development Process